 - Sprinkle salt and pepper on the shrimp.

 - Add paprika in the flour and mix together.
 Whisk eggs in a shallow bowl until foamy.

 - Dredge each shrimp in the flour to coat completely and pat off the excess flour.
 Then dip into the beaten egg and finally coat with the toasted panko/coconut mixture.
 Press panko/coconut flakes on the shrimp to make sure they adhere.

-- Place shrimp in a single layer on the prepared baking sheet and bake, turning once, until coconut is golden and shrimp are cooked through, about 15 to 17 minutes.
+- Place shrimp in a single layer on the prepared baking sheet and bake at 400ºF (200ºC), until coconut is golden and shrimp are cooked through, about 15 to 17 minutes Flip once while baking.